SaulMagnusson/aws-cdk-go-example-static-site/README.md

 ```
 cdkBucketArn := cdkBucket.ArnForObjects(jsii.String("*"))
 ```
-but because a new policy can accomodate multiple ARNs we add our single ARN into a slice before passing into the new policy construct:
+but because a new policy can accomodate multiple ARNs we add our single ARN into a slice before passing it to the policy statement construct:
 ```
 cdkBucketArnSlice := &[]*string{cdkBucketArn}     //a reference (&) to a slice of pointers (*) to strings